Home / Series / The Folk of the Air

 The Folk of the Air

-By Holly Black · 3 books · Complete
+By Holly Black ยท 3 main books ยท Complete trilogy

-Use this The Folk of the Air books in order guide to start in the right place, follow the trilogy clearly, and avoid common reading-order confusion.
+Use this The Folk of the Air books in order guide to start with The Cruel Prince, follow the Elfhame quartet clearly, and see whether The Stolen Heir belongs after the core series.

 About this series

-This The Folk of the Air books in order guide helps you read Holly Black's fae fantasy trilogy in the clearest order.
+This The Folk of the Air books in order guide helps you read Holly Black's Elfhame series in the clearest order, starting with The Cruel Prince and continuing through the core quartet.

 Best first read: publication order.